256hax/solana-anchor-react-minimal-example/full-stack/README.md

 % anchor deploy
 ```

-If you got following error, perhaps you have got successful deploying.
+If you got following error, perhaps you have already got successful for deploying.

 ```
 Error: Account CKSsKGvY7gLtGQpL1GZ9UkmmKSVBbBUnp6DEsDtPNQk7 is not an upgradeable program or already in use